 We represent individuals charged with resisting arrest.
 Under Massachusetts General Laws chapter 268, § 32B, an individual commits the crime of resisting arrest if he knowingly (meaning he must know the person is a police officer) prevents or attempts to prevent a police officer who is acting under the color of his official authority from effectuating an arrest either by (1) using or threatening physical force, or (2) using any other means that creates a substantial risk of causing bodily injury to the police officer.
-The crime of resisting arrest carries a maximum penalty of 2 ½ years’ imprisonment and a $500 maximum fine.
+The crime of resisting arrest carries a maximum penalty of two and a half years’ imprisonment and a $500 maximum fine.

 In the past, it was the rule in Massachusetts that a person had a right to use force to resist an unlawful arrest.
 In 1983, however, the Massachusetts Supreme Judicial Court changed that rule, holding that an individual may not resist an arrest even if the arrest itself was unlawful.
 Commonwealth v.
 Moreira, 388 Mass.
 596 (1983).
 By changing state law, the Court sought to discourage resort to “self-help” – people fighting police officers making illegal arrests – and instead encourage those illegally arrested to use the court system to vindicate their rights after the fact.